vingerha/gtfs2/README.md

 - 20231104: initial version

 ## ToDo's
-- resolve issue that when updating the gtfs sqlite, it may throw a sqlite db locked error when an existing entity for the same db starts polling it
+- Issue when updating the source db, it throws a db locked error.
+This when an existing entity for the same db starts polling it at the same time
+- Icon for the integration

 ## Installation via HACS :